 – Responsiveness for mobiles/tablets etc. (making it easier to read on such devices),

 – The Bible texts index now presents a ‘random’ starting point, accessed via a new ‘Rx so far’ page,

 – Enhanced security (https rather than http, and more).

 You will see from the historical record posted below that the current rate of progress is roughly one new Rx every two months.
-Occasionally there is a three month gap, which represents a season of revision – reading what’s been done so far, and making minor edits where appropriate.
 The plan is for this rate of progress to continue until 2020, by which time there will be an Rx on one verse from every book of the Bible.
 During that time I will be working on another project mainly.

 From 2020 onwards the plan is to concentrate more on Etheldreda.net, increasing the rate of new Rx to one or two per month, God willing.

-Whenever a new Rx is ready to view I will post a notice here, likewise whenever some revisions have been made, and which pages have changed.
+Whenever a new Rx is ready to view I will post a notice here, likewise whenever any significant changes have been made, and which pages have changed.

 1 Kings 18:38-39, ‘Then the fire of Yahweh fell, and consumed the burnt offering, and the wood, and the stones, and the dust, and licked up the water that was in the trench.
 When all the people saw it, they fell on their faces.
 They said, “Yahweh, he is God!
 Yahweh, he is God!”’ (click on the reference or here to read).